-The oxygen analyzer in your N2 generator monitors nitrogen purity in real time.
-Keeping it properly configured is critical for accurate purity readings and reliable system performance.
-We recommend verifying analyzer accuracy at least once a year — and any time purity readings appear inconsistent with expected performance, particularly following a preventive maintenance event.
+The oxygen analyzer monitors nitrogen purity in real time, so keeping it properly configured is critical for accurate readings and reliable performance.
+This article is the calibration procedure.
+To confirm the analyzer is reading correctly against a known gas, see the separate verification article.
+Verify accuracy at least once a year, and any time purity readings look inconsistent with expected performance, particularly after a preventive maintenance event.

-Based on updated engineering guidance, PSA nitrogen generators should be calibrated using factory-defined set points.
-These values have been validated to produce accurate purity readings without requiring calibration gas to derive raw sensor values.
+Based on updated engineering guidance, PSA nitrogen generators are calibrated using factory-defined set points.
+These values are validated to produce accurate purity readings without using calibration gas to derive raw sensor values.

 For PPM units, enter the following values in the calibration menu: